 “We went up to Beausejour for the ride.
 It turned out that the dealership owner in Beausejour had just lost their father to alcoholism, which put the last piece of the puzzle together for us,” said Emond.
 “The community has embraced it.
 It is a vital fundraiser for us.”

 Sled for Eternity rides

-With the help of the local snowmobiling communities and official sponsor, FXR, Adult and Teen Challenge is hosting four rides in Canada in 2018.
-There are over $50, 000 in prizes for raising the most money, checkpoint draws, and participation gifts.
+Adult and Teen Challenge is hosting five rides in Canada and the U.S. (Alaska) in 2019.
+There will be over $50,000 in prizes for raising the most money, checkpoint draws, and participation gifts.

 “In my opinion, it’s a world class event,” said Emond.
 “The snowmobiling community understands the need, and they’ve become very supportive of Teen Challenge.
 They look forward to coming.”

 Registration fees vary between rides.
-Visit Teen Challenge’s Sled for Eternity to find the complete details about the ride closest to you.
+Visit Teen Challenge’s Sled for Eternity website to find more details about the ride closest to you.